1 FAM 600

 (12) Directs the planning, development, and life-cycle management of the Department’s corporate financial resource systems, including the Global Financial Management System (GFMS), the Regional Financial Management System (RFMS), the Global Foreign Affairs Compensation System (GFACS), and associated enterprise financial resource systems.

-1 FAM 614.1 Financial Policy, Reporting and Analysis Directorate (CGFS/DC/FPRA)
+1 FAM 614.1 Financial Policy, Reporting, and Analysis Directorate (CGFS/FPRA)

-The managing director for Financial Policy, Reporting and Analysis Directorate (CGFS/FPRA) reports directly to Deputy Comptroller, Washington, and:
+The managing director of Financial Policy, Reporting, and Analysis Directorate (CGFS/FPRA) reports to Deputy Comptroller for Financial, Audit, and Technology Management and:

 (1) Manages the following organizations:

-(b) Office of Financial Reporting and Analysis (FPRA/FRA); and
+(b) Office of Financial Reporting and Analysis (CGFS/FPRA/FRA); and

-(c) Office of Federal Assistance Financial Management (FPRA/FAFM);
+(c) Office of Federal Assistance Financial Management (CGFS/FPRA/FAFM);

 (2) Prepares annual Department-wide financial statements and the Department’s annual Performance and Accountability Report (PAR) or Agency Financial Report (AFR) that include all Department funds as required by the Chief Financial Officer's Act of 1990, the Government Management Reform Act of 1994, and the Reports Consolidation Act of 2000;